karanpratapsingh/HyperTrade/README.md

 All the messaging infrastructure use cases are handled by [NATS](https://nats.io).
 Inter service communications are mainly via publish-subscribe and request-reply pattern.
 Essentially, NATS acts as our service mesh!

-We also use [JetStream](https://docs.nats.io/nats-concepts/jetstream) to for real-time, persisted data streams.
+We also use [JetStream](https://docs.nats.io/nats-concepts/jetstream) for real-time, persisted data streams.

 <img width="55%" src="https://user-images.githubusercontent.com/29705703/156038663-61d9c242-de32-41da-9a59-a2452a0ead11.png" alt="publish-subscribe" /> <img width="43.85%" src="https://user-images.githubusercontent.com/29705703/156039685-bb32987e-a11f-4246-a6fa-1d74f6388119.png" alt="request-reply" />